 Lorde's stage presence is profoundly hypnotic.
 She skips and bounds, accentuating words with sequential air-punches and looping arm movements, as if gleefully casting spells.
 Her passion radiates; it is transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as it is on her records.
 If not more so.
 When she takes a seat and speaks to the audience, the crammed arena stills into intimacy.
 “This year has been so…” she grapples for the word for a moment.
 "Fluorescent."

-"I sip the drink, I lie to you, I go to secret worlds…" I hurriedly typed the words into my phone as I heard them, a voiceover accompanying footage like a dream-sequence that materialised on the dual screens during costume changes: flowers bursting into bloom, a redheaded duo splashing lazily in a pool, shaky shots of Lorde’s eyes fixed to yours.
-A clear nod to summer, a recurring reference on the album: debuting with the first lovestruck line of The Louvre, mentioned again during supercharged heart-crusher Hard Feelings/Loveless, and later in the vulnerable lull of Liability.
-She states: "We are guided and divided by love.
-I want to see it, in colour.
-In the summer, I feel it." ♫
+"I sip the drink, I lie to you, I go to secret worlds…" I hurriedly type the words into my phone as I hear them, a voiceover accompanying footage like a dream-sequence that materialises on the dual screens during costume changes: flowers bursting into bloom, a redheaded pair splashing laxly in a pool, shaky shots of Lorde’s eyes—a feat of self-assurance spiked with mischief—fixed to yours.
+It is a clear nod to summer, a recurring reference on the album.
+Debuting with the first love-struck line of The Louvre, revisited during supercharged heart-crusher Hard Feelings/Loveless, mentioned later in the vulnerable lull, more sobering than Sober, of Liability.
+Dark has fallen.
+The air is just warm enough, and completely still as if hushed in reverence.
+"We are guided and divided by love," Lorde says.
+"I want to see it, in colour." ♫